 As much as we love the Seagate Ultra Slim drive, our storage needs have now outgrown it.
-Luckily the Seagate Backup Plus line of drives come in a variety of sizes ranging up to 5TB.
-They’re still super compact with the largest option measuring 4.5″ x 3″ x 0.8″ and weighing just over 8 ounces.
-Plus you can choose from multiple colors: black, blue, red or silver.
+Luckily, the Seagate Backup Plus line of drives comes in a variety of sizes ranging up to 5TB.
+They’re still super compact with the largest option measuring 4.5″ x 3″ x 0.8″ and weighing just over eight ounces.
+Plus, you can choose from multiple colors: black, blue, red, or silver.

-We currently carry 2 of these awesome external hard drives – one as our primary and a second for backup.
-We can personally attest to the quality of these drives as we have carried them all over the world and they have never let us down!
+We currently carry two of these awesome external hard drives – one as our primary and a second for backup.
+We can personally attest to the quality of these drives as we have carried them all over the world and they have never let us down.

 Western Digital is one of the best names in data storage and for good reason.
-The WD My Passport line of external drives are not only reliable, but they offer an extra layer of protection for your peace of mind.
-You can choose to have you data encrypted and password protected while it is stored on your external hard drive.
+The WD My Passport line of external drives is not only reliable, but they offer an extra layer of protection for your peace of mind.
+You can choose to have your data encrypted and password protected while it is stored on your external hard drive.

 My Passport drives are compact, lightweight and one of the most inexpensive portable hard drive options on the market.
 They also come in a rainbow of bright colors – yellow, orange, red, blue, and white making them a great portable photo storage choice for travelers and photographers.

 If you’re an adrenaline junky and plan on carrying your hard drive along on your outdoor adventures, you should opt for LaCie’s Rugged USB-C portable external hard drive.

-These durable drives can handle being dropped from a height of 4 feet as well as being run over by a car!
-They are also dust and water resistant.
+These durable drives can handle being dropped from a height of four feet and even getting run over by a car!
+They are also dust and water-resistant.
 So whether you’re carrying them through the jungle, across mountain tops, or just to the beach, you can be confident that your data will be safe.

-Not only are these drives practically indestructible, they also utilize USB-C to offer faster transfer speeds of up to 130 MB per second.
-And if you’re traveling with a Mac laptop then check out their Rugged hard drive with built-in lightning cable to speed things up even more!
+Not only are these drives practically indestructible, but they also utilize USB-C to offer faster transfer speeds of up to 130 MB per second.
+And if you’re traveling with a Mac laptop, then check out their Rugged hard drive with built-in lightning cable to speed things up even more!

-If you don’t mind spending a little extra for your storage needs, the Samsung SSD T5 is the best external drive currently on the market.
+If you don’t mind spending a little extra on your storage needs, the Samsung SSD T5 is one of the best portable hard drives currently on the market.

 All of this comes in a shockingly tiny 2.3″ x 3″ x 0.4″ package and weighs in at just 1.6 ounces.
 That’s about the size of a stack of credit cards and the weight of a golf ball!

-Tiny, lightweight, dependable, and fast, this drive blows away the competition but it comes with a high price tag.
+Tiny, lightweight, dependable, and fast, this drive blows away conventional external hard drives, but it comes with a high price tag.
 The Samsung T5 runs 2-3 times what a comparable amount of storage would cost you in a conventional (non-solid state) hard disk drive.

 Portable Drive Protective Carrying Cases

-Your hard drive is going to be full of irreplaceable data (your amazing vacation photos) so you’ll want to make sure it doesn’t get damaged.
-Be sure to invest in a carrying case to protect your portable hard drive.
+Your external hard drive is going to be full of irreplaceable data (amazing vacation photos) so you’ll want to make sure it doesn’t get damaged.
+Be sure to invest in a carrying case to protect your portable hard drive while traveling.
 Here are a few of our favorite options for protective carrying cases.